Documents and Procurement

 June 28th 2022

 The planning for the introduction of the Heavy Goods Vehicle Charge is dependent on the parliamentary process , which is currently ongoing.
 On March 22nd 2022, the House of Representatives adopted the legislative proposal.
-At this time, the Senate is discussing this legislative proposal.
+In July 2022, the Senate also has adopted the legislative proposal.

 More information regarding the procurement process and associated publications will follow after discussion and voting in the Senate.
 It is not yet known whether an consultation for the procurement process will be held in this year - and if so when.

-Legislative proposal for a Heavy Goods Vehicle Charge to House of Representatives
+Legislative proposal for a Heavy Goods Vehicle Charge adopted by Senate

 September 15th 2021

 On September 15th 2021 the legislative proposal for a heavy goods vehicle charge was sent to the House of Representatives.
-Currently this legisative proposal is being reviewed by the Senate.
+Currently this legisative proposal has been adopted by the Senate.

 * No rights can be derived from these English versions mentioned above.
 The Dutch versions are leading.